Code-Rep/HELoC/README.md

 We extract the AST node embedding and path embedding in the following two steps: run ```python pre_training.py --data_path [The path to the dataset] --device['cpu'/'cuda']```
 # Application of HELoC in downstream tasks
-We evaluate HELoC model on three tasks, code classification, code clone detection and code clustering.
+We evaluate HELoC model on three downstream tasks, code classification, code clone detection and code clustering.
 It is also expected to be helpful in more downstream tasks.
 ## Code Classification <br />
 In the code classification task, we evaluate HELoC on two datasets: GCJ and OJ.